Website: Marine Metal Isotope and Trace Element lab

 Southern Ocean Science

-Research: Marine Trace Elements, Trace Metal Isotopes, Biogeochemistry, Marine Geochemistry, GEOTRACES
+Research: Marine Trace Metals, Transition Metal Isotopes, Biogeochemistry, Marine Geochemistry, GEOTRACES

-Specialties: Marine Biogeochemistry, Trace Metal Isotopes, Iron in Atmospheric Dust, Geochemistry, Chemical Oceanography
+Specialties: Trace Metals, Marine Biogeochemistry, Atmospheric Dust, Geochemistry, Chemical Oceanography

 We are always eager for collaboration in a range of marine and geologic fields, and are always looking for keen and motivated graduate students and postdocs.
 Please contact us for current opportunities.